-The Fraser of Allander Institute has stated that that welfare reform changes will result in £2 billion being taken out of the Scottish economy by 2014-15 and they expect this to "contribute to the weak growth of household spending" and that "our fear is that the greater welfare spending cuts may dampen growth in 2012".
-An estimated £1 billion of this £2 billion will be from disabled people and their families.
+The Fraser of Allander Institute has stated that that welfare reform changes will result in £2 billion being taken out of the Scottish economy by 2014-15 and they expect this to "contribute to the weak growth of household spending" and that "our fear is that the greater welfare spending cuts may dampen growth in 2012" An estimated £1 billion of this £2 billion will be from disabled people and their families 6.
+Subsequently, on 22 November, Neil Couling, Department of Work and Pensions, told the Scottish Parliament Health and Sport Committee he estimated that the UK Government hoped to reduce the benefits bill in Scotland by about £2.5 billion by 2015.

-Using the much lower estimate of £514-614 million being lost from the Scottish economy from initial figures on the loss of welfare payments, the Local Government Forum Against Poverty and Rights Advice Scotland estimated that between 11,900-14,200 jobs would be directly jeopardised.
+Using the much lower estimate of £514-614 million being lost from the Scottish economy from initial figures on the loss of welfare payments, the Local Government Forum Against Poverty and Rights Advice Scotland estimated that between 11,900-14,200 jobs would be directly jeopardised18.
 These changes and the loss in personal income will have a direct impact on local economies and communities.
 As welfare payments, and therefore spending power, are reduced, the money being spent within local economies across Scotland will decrease also; with what could be very damaging consequences for some local communities.

-Another report produced by the Fraser of Allander Institute (FAI) in 2001 estimated that the Glasgow City Council Welfare Rights Services (GCCWRS), which aims to increase the benefits paid to low income households in the city by advising individuals on the level of benefit to which they are entitled, generated additional benefit payments of £11.032 million in financial year 2000/01.
+Another report produced by the Fraser of Allander Institute (FAI) in 200119 estimated that the Glasgow City Council Welfare Rights Services (GCCWRS), which aims to increase the benefits paid to low income households in the city by advising individuals on the level of benefit to which they are entitled, generated additional benefit payments of £11.032 million in financial year 2000/01.
 The FAI estimated that this £11million created a total of 264 jobs across Scotland.
 The FAI concluded that when compared against cost per job estimates for a range of other government assistance programmes, GCCWRS's activities were a cost-effective way of creating jobs.
 This report clearly shows the impact that benefit payments make to a local economy.
 By generating £11 million, the FAI estimate 264 jobs were created.
-By removing around £2 billion, we can extrapolate that there will be a major impact on job creation across Scotland.
+By removing around £2 - 2.5 billion, we can extrapolate that there will be a major impact on job creation across Scotland.

 A series of Parliamentary Questions asked the Scottish Government what estimates it had made of the financial impact of the proposed UK Government welfare reforms on the Scottish Government budget and on local government expenditure on (a) housing, (b) social care and (c) other areas.
 The answer was that "The UK Government has not provided sufficient detail on the implementation of its proposed welfare reforms for the financial impact on future Scottish local government expenditure to be known.
 The Scottish Government has made repeated requests to the UK Government for further detail and will continue to press for this to be made available".
-A similar answer was given in relation to the Scottish Budget.
+A similar answer was given in relation to the Scottish Budget20.